vmware-tanzu-labs/educates-training-platform/docs/workshop-content/page-formatting.rst

 Conditional rendering of content
 --------------------------------

-Rendering of pages is in part handled using the `Liquid <https://www.npmjs.com/package/liquidjs>`_ template engine.
-You can use any constructs the template engine supports, such as conditional content.
+As rendering of pages is in part handled using the `Liquid <https://www.npmjs.com/package/liquidjs>`_ template engine, you can also use any constructs the template engine supports for conditional content.

 .. code-block:: text